thesse1/webmethods-api-gateway-staging/README.md

 This facilitates the setting of specific alias values for every target stage directly in the code.
 All values for one alias can conveniently be managed in one place - for text fields as well as for numeric or boolean values and without breaking the testability of the API on the DESIGN environment.

 > Note: Automatic tests on BUILD will be executed with the alias values as defined on the DESIGN environment.
-The target-stage-specific replacement of alias values based on the aliases.json files takes place after the execution of the automatic test scenario.
+The target stage-specific replacement of alias values based on the aliases.json files takes place after the execution of the automatic test scenario.

 > Note: Confidential values should not be managed using this mechanism as they would be included in clear text in the aliases.json files in Git.